Identity and Access Management Primer

 API Authorization

-The two types of data that APIs use for authorization are 'Scopes' and 'Claims', the first of which is a high-level privilege and the second of which contains more fine-grained data.
-The API can, if required, combine the two types of data to enforce access control, as in the below example:
+The two types of data that APIs use for authorization are scopes and claims.
+The first of these is a high-level privilege and the second of which is used for more fine-grained access control.
+The API can, if required, combine the two types of data to enforce access control, as in the below example, which filters orders to only those the user is authorized to access:

 Data Type | Value | Meaning |